007 MAGAZINE - The World's Foremost James Bond Resource!

 “Double the excitement with Double DOUBLE-O-SEVEN!...”

-Following Dr. No and Goldfinger’s run at the Gala cinemas which ended on Wednesday January 27, 1965 there was a brief five-week period where no James Bond films were showing in London's West End.
-From Russia With Love then screened at the Berkeley from Sunday March 7, where it played for six weeks; while at the Gala Royal, Marble Arch (also owned by Kenneth Rive) Dr. No was shown again from Thursday March 25 to May 3, 1965.
+Dr. No and Goldfinger’s run at the Gala cinemas ended on Wednesday January 27, 1965 after which there was a brief five-week period where no James Bond films were showing in London's West End.
+From Russia With Love then screened at the Berkeley from Sunday March 7, where it played for six weeks; while at the Gala Royal, Marble Arch (also owned by Kenneth Rive) Dr. No was shown again from Thursday March 25 to Monday May 3, 1965.
 From Russia With Love was supported at the Berkeley by the controversial 1961 ‘X’ certificate WWII drama During One Night (also known as Night of Passion); directed by Sidney J. Furie, and produced by Kenneth Rive's Gala Films.
-Although it had been Kenneth Rive who had kept Bond alive in London with revivals of the first three James Bond films, distributor United Artists then re-released Dr. No and From Russia With Love on an official double-bill which opened on Sunday November 7, 1965 at the 600-seat Studio One cinema at Oxford Circus, where it played until February 10, 1966.
+Although it had been Kenneth Rive who had kept Bond alive in London with revivals of the first three James Bond films, distributor United Artists then re-released Dr. No and From Russia With Love on an official double-bill which opened on Sunday November 7, 1965 at the 600-seat Studio One cinema at Oxford Circus, where it played until Thursday February 10, 1966.

 Dr. No/From Russia With Love double-bill